EmbeddedOS/embeddedos.github.io/_posts/2025-10-04-object-memory-model-atomic.md

 | `acq_rel`    | ✅                                     | ✅                                    | full fence around op                        |
 | `seq_cst`    | ✅                                     | ✅                                    | strongest fence (full compiler + CPU fence) |

 ## 4. Bonus: Atomic for user-defined types

+The atomic type `std::atomic<T>` is only work for types `T` that are trivially copyable (a type is considered as trivially copyable if its value can be copied simply by copying their underlying bytes, similar to how `std::memcpy` operates).
+That means no move, copy constructors, assignments, no virtual methods, destructor, etc. A type can be check as trivially copyable or not with `std::is_trivially_copyable_v<T>`.

 ## 5. Bonus: new C standard

+C11 has introduced mechanisms to perform atomic operations and memory model under `stdatomic.h` header.